MovieLabs/mddf/README.md

 ### <a name="h_mddf-lib">4.1) mddf-lib</a>
 mddf-lib implements all core (i.e., *non-UI*) functionality that can be used to generate, validate, or transform MDDF files.
 ### <a name="h_mddf-tools">4.2) mddf-tools</a>
-This project implements standalone applications for performing MDDF-related tasks.

-The applications in mddf-tools are implemented on top of mddf-lib and any developers intending to develop their own mddf support applications are encouraged to do the same.
+This project implements a standalone application for performing MDDF-related tasks.
+The application, called the Tool Launcher,  is implemented on top of mddf-lib and any developers intending to develop their own mddf support applications are encouraged to do the same.

-The mddf-tools software currently implements two applications:
+The Tool Launcher may be used in either an interactive or batch (i.e., scripted) mode.
+Using the tool Launcher provides access to the following MDDF tools:

    - **Avails Validator Tool**: may be used to
       - validate an Avails file specified as either XML or XLSX
+      - validate an O	ffer Status file
       - translate an XLSX-formatted Avails to the equivalent XML
       - translate an XML-formatted Avails to the equivalent XLSX